 Sexual intercourse or sexual penetration without consent is rape.
 Rape, or sexual assault, is a violent crime perpetuated by persons who believe they have dominant, controlling power over another.
 Rape can also take place in instances of domestic abuse, coercion, abuse of authority, or against a person who is unable to consent, such as against a person who is unconscious or against a person who is below the legal age of consent.

 The American Medical Association reports that rape—sexual assault—is the most underreported violent crimes in the United States.
 In fact, 97% of rapists will never be incarcerated; the chance of a woman being raped in the United States is 1 in 5.
 The United States is #13 on a list that ranks and records incidences of rape.
 Most women and children know their rapist.
+Undocumented women faced increased likelihood of rape, and transgender women have disproportionately high experiences of rape and sexualized violence.

 Women are not the only victims of rape—men rape men, and women rape men.
 But 97% of reported rapists are men.
 Rape happens everywhere.
 Rape tolerance and rape denial (sometimes understood as “rape culture”) continue this violence that mostly targets women and children.
 It is a weapon of oppression and often a tactic in war.